Toxic Mold Overview

 Mold doesn't just cause illnesses in people.
 It can also cause significant damage to property.

 Mold can eat away at the materials in any structure, including concrete, wood, and paper.
-It can even cause deterioration to glue.
 It can also eat away at carpeting, wallpaper, and tiles.
+It can even cause the deterioration of glue.

 An assessor will determine whether you need to hire a mold remediator.
-A mold remediator is qualified to handle removal of the mold and make determinations about what is necessary to solve your mold problem.
+A mold remediator is qualified to handle the mold removal and determine what is necessary to solve your mold problem.